saltstack/salt/doc/topics/development/tests/index.rst

 `Kitchen Salt`_ uses Test Kitchen to spin up the VM or container in the configured provider.
 Once the VM is spun up, `Kitchen Salt`_ can install salt and run a particular set of states.
-In the case of our branch and PR tests we create "Golden Images" which run the `salt-jenkins`_ states and install salt beforehand.
+In the case of our branch and PR tests we create "Golden Images" which run the `salt-jenkins`_ states and install salt system dependencies beforehand.
 We only update these "Golden Images" when we need to upgrade or install a system dependency.
 You can view the `kitchen-salt jenkins setup`_ docs for instructions on how to set up `Kitchen Salt`_ similar to the jenkins environment we use to run branch and PR tests.

 Test Directory Structure
 ========================